godotengine/godot-docs/contributing/development/core_and_modules/custom_modules_in_cpp.rst

 Modules are located in the ``modules/`` subdirectory of the build system.
-By default, dozens of modules are enabled, such as GDScript (which, yes, is not part of the base engine), the Mono runtime, a regular expressions module, and others.
+By default, dozens of modules are enabled, such as GDScript (which, yes, is not part of the base engine), GridMap support, a regular expressions module, and others.
 As many new modules as desired can be created and combined.
 The SCons build system will take care of it transparently.